Wait for it…

 With that as a basis, I jammed on the ribbon and force sensors, which, on the Rhybbon 1, are superimposed on the ‘neck.’
 See photo.
 The interesting thing about the approach is that in this instance, the sensor data are mapped in the code on the Arduino to a specific range of MIDI notes with specified channels, and the force sensor is similarly mapped to a note velocity range.
 Thus, though ‘fretless,’ location of the finger on the ribbon yields a particular pitch.
 Low to high is left to right, in the manner of a piano.
 It is, of course, monophonic.
 One note at a time.

 I was this able to play a static bass line, and also make florid lines without effort.
 Imagination to effect is instantaneous.
 No waiting.
-The resulting jam… got some looping and shaping Live.
+The resulting jam… got some looping and shaping in Live.
 The shape is played out over the duration of the piece, forcing the listener to … wait for it.
 No, wait!
 I see your swiping finger on that obsidian devil!

 Stasis results inevitably … in waiting.
 Such is the focus of the second piece in the suite, Easel Does It.
 The idea here was to explore the three instruments which make up the ‘Make Noise Easel,’ the Strega, the 0-Control, and the 0-Coast by the instrument maker Make Noise.
 Calling these three modules an ‘Easel’ is an in joke; there was an East Coast synth school, represented by Moog.
 Then there was Buchla, on the West Coast.
 Buchla’s famous synth was called the Easel.
 Still available, sort of.
 Sought after used.
 But the Make Noise approach mashes up features of both ‘coasts’ synthesis methods.
 In any event, there are plenty of places to plug control voltages into these modules.
 The Rhybbon 2 was designed for just that.
 Control voltages are generated by pots, a force sensor, and a separate ribbon sensor.
 The Strega is very good at generating drones, and when fed voltages, the drones can shift in exotic ways.
 The 0-Control module is good at pumping out sequences of gates, voltages, and can be triggered by voltages and gates.
 Of the endless possibilities, I called up a ragged accelerating bass line and … wait for it… used that as a foundation for that which we wait.